devilbox/docker-php-fpm/doc/contributor/PHP-EXT-options.yml.md

 * Required: Yes
 * Type: `str`

-The lower-case name of the extension as it is shown by `php -m`.
+The lower-case name of the extension as it is shown by `php -m` (must match directory name).

 ### `exclude`